kolarskydominik/docs/setup_react-microfrontend-app.md

 export default App;
 ```
-Dom parameter used to read the configuration of the micro-frontend-app.
-The configuration will be filled in Tracardi and passed as data attributes.
+_DomElement parameter used to read the configuration of the micro-frontend-app.
+The configuration will be filled in Host App and passed as data attributes to our micro-app._

 ### 2.3 index.html